 This course introduces students to reusable solutions to commonly occurring problems.
 Students will learn the purpose of each design pattern, and how to implement a solution based on the pattern.
-Some patterns covered include: Model-View-Controller, Delegation, Target-Action, Facade, and Flyweight.
-Upon successful completion students will be able to construct solutions using the appropriate design Prerequisite: CIS215 pattern.
+Some patterns covered include: Model-View-Controller, Delegation, Target-Action, Facade, Prerequisite: CIS215